DevOps-Amit-tech/Linux-commands/README.md

 Execute	| x	| 1
 No permissions |  | 0

-**chmod:** This command changes the read, write, and execute permissions of a file/folder.
+"chmod" command is used to change the read, write, and execute permissions of a file/folder.

 **Ex:**
 ##### Change permissions using numerical notation: